Spanning the Visual Analogy Space with a Weight Basis of LoRAs: Experiments

-\paragraph{Capacity effect.} We compare \coolname across modified capacities in both basis sizes $N$ and ranks $r$.
-Specifically, we compare our original variation ($\{N{=}32,r{=}4\}$), with $\{N=8,\!r=16\}$, $\{N=16,\!r=4\}$ and $\{N=32,\!r=16\}$.
+We compare \coolname across modified capacities in both basis sizes $N$ and ranks $r$.
+Specifically, we compare our original variation ($\{N\!=\!32,r\!=\!4\}$), with $\{N\!=\!8,r\!=\!16\}$, $\{N\!=\!16,r\!=\!4\}$ and $\{N\!=\!32,r\!=\!16\}$.
 We use the same evaluation setup as in \cref{sec:quantitative_evals}.
 Results are reported in \cref{tab:ablation_comprehensive}.
-Reducing the basis size while maintaining the capacity ($r=16, N=8$) leads to a slight drop in performance, as does simply reducing capacity ($r=4, N=16$).
+Reducing the basis size while maintaining the capacity ($r\!=\!16,N\!=\!8$) leads to a slight drop in performance, as does simply reducing capacity ($r\!=\!4,N\!=\!16$).
 This highlights the importance of a large basis for generalization.
 Similarly, a \naive increase in rank can hamper editability, which we hypothesize to be a consequence of the data, leading to increased overfitting.
-We provide additional capacity results for \coolname and added capacity for a single LoRA in \cref{app:more_quant_results}.
+We provide additional capacity results for \coolname and a single LoRA with a higher capacity in \cref{app:more_quant_results}.
+Here, again, \naive parameter addition does not strictly correlate with better performance.